GuildOfWeavers/distaff/README.md

 # Distaff
 Distaff is a zero-knowledge virtual machine written in Rust.
-For any program executed on Distaff, a STARK-based proof of execution is automatically generated.
+For any program executed on Distaff VM, a STARK-based proof of execution is automatically generated.
 This proof can then be used by anyone to verify that a program was executed correctly without the need for re-executing the program or even knowing what the program was.

 ### Status
 **DO NOT USE IN PRODUCTION.** Distaff is in a very early alpha.
 This means that current functionality is limited, and there are known and unknown bugs and security flaws.